This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you make a purchase using my link.

 - Add some candied citrus peel (also known as mixed peel) or chopped glacé ginger.

-Along with the usual baking paraphernalia (spoons, spatulas a mixing bowl, etc.) you will need a handheld electric mixer (or stand mixer), a 12-hole muffin or tart pan, a set of kitchen scales, a large round cookie cutter and a small star (or any other shape) cookie cutter.
+Along with the usual baking paraphernalia (spoons, spatulas a mixing bowl, etc.) you will need a handheld electric mixer (or stand mixer or food processor), a 12-hole muffin or tart pan, a set of kitchen scales, a large round cookie cutter and a small star (or any other shape) cookie cutter.

 I used a fluted tart pan to make my pies, but a standard-sized muffin pan will also work.
 You will need a round cookie cutter of the corresponding size that will fit into your pan and up the sides.
 The cutter I used was 88mm and had a scalloped edge, but a regular round cutter is just fine.